fenimore/badreads/README.md

 4. De-duplicate results from search (ex. kornel esti)
 5. Save custom image URL?
 6. Manual entry should be a slick sliding up thing
+7. Notify user that they can add image on openlibrary.org

 ### Gridlayout example: